joelsleeba/Varsha-2022/README.md

 Here's a quote that I like and wish to implement in my own Mathematical journey:

 > "Don't just read it; fight it!
 Ask your own question, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
-Is the converse true?$\ldots$ Where does the proof use the hypothesis?"
+Is the converse true?...
+Where does the proof use the hypothesis?"
 >
 > — Paul Halmos